Caleydo/caleydo-doc/views/stratomex.md

 # StratomeX: Multi-Dataset Analysis

 ##General
 StratomeX is a visualization technique for the analysis of multiple stratified datasets.
 For a general introduction please refer to the [StratomeX project page](http://stratomex.calyedo.org/).
-Also, have a look at the [YouTube video](http://www.youtube.com/watch?v=UcKDbGqHsdE) about StratomeX.

 [](http://www.youtube.com/watch?v=UcKDbGqHsdE)